-Traditionally technology starts off as a startup and is commercialized using a push” approach.
-A new technology receives various rounds of funding as the product and market matures.
-This is a risk prone for technology adoption as it forces business owners to play both poker and chess when selecting technology.
+Traditionally, technology starts off as a startup and is commercialized using a “push” approach.
+A new technology receives various rounds of funding as the product and market mature.
+This is a risk-prone for technology adoption as it forces business owners to play both poker and chess when selecting technology.

 MTechHub uses a unique innovation model based on customer “pull”.
 Members collaborate to identify and curate ROI based technology solutions.
 If a commercial product fills the requirements an agreement can be negotiated to add the vendor under the buying group umbrella.
-If no commercial product exists a development project can potentially be crowd funded by the 200 300 400 membership along with some sponsorship from tech vendors.
+If no commercial product exists, a development project can potentially be crowdfunded by the 400 membership along with some sponsorship from tech vendors.

 Lighthouse Project Categories.